yoyololicon/torchlpc/README.md

 ## Citation

-If you find this repository useful in your research, please cite the repository with the following BibTex entry:
+If you find this repository useful in your research, please cite our work with the following BibTex entry:

 ```bibtex
  @misc{ycy2024diffapf,